MAAQ90/multinational-retail-data-centralisation/README.md

 ## Table of contents:
 1. About
+2. Installation instructions
+3. Usage instructions
-2. Data contents and sources
+4. Data contents and sources
-3. File structure
+5. File structure
-4. License information
+6. License information

 ## 1. About

 This project assumes sales data of a multinational organisation spread across different sources, which makes analysis difficult for the business.
 Therefore, it aims to centralise all the data in a single open-source (SQL) database.

+## 2. Installation instructions

+- piplibinstall: This is a custom library that installs all the pre-required libraries, to run the all the processes smoothly.
+The libraries' information can be obtained from this file, if you need to install them seperately or otherwise.

+## 3. Usage instructions

-It was carried out in 3 ETL phases and 1 SQL based phase:
+In order to implement the program, it is important to understand what each function does.
+The procedure is carried out in 3 ETL phases and 1 SQL based phase:

 **Phase 1: Data (E)xtraction from different sources**

-In this phase, the data was extracted using various python-based tools:
+In this phase, the data is extracted using various python-based tools:

 - YAML: Reads credentials from YAML format file;